Simulating image coaddition with the Nancy Grace Roman Space Telescope: III. Software improvements and new linear algebra strategies: Simulations in this work

 The performance of the empirical kernel is not included in Table~\ref{tab:time_consump}.
 For simulations in this work, its time consumption is slightly greater than that of the Cholesky kernel.
 However, this does not manifest the true performance of this mock kernel: as noted in Section~\ref{ss:empir-kernel}, most of the time is spent to compute PSF leakage and noise amplification, both defined in Eq.~(\ref{eq:U_Sigma}); furthermore, since it does not solve linear systems, it cannot benefit from shortcuts provided by Eqs.~(\ref{eq:U_reduced}) and (\ref{eq:Sigma_reduced}).
 In the ``no-quality control'' mode of the empirical kernel,\footnote{When the {\tt LAKERNEL} configuration entry is set to {\tt \textquotesingle Empirical\textquotesingle}, there are two alternative ways to enable this mode: i) exclude both ``U'' (for PSF leakage) and ``S'' (for noise amplification) from {\tt OUTMAPS}; ii) set {\tt EMPIRNQC} to {\tt true} in JSON or {\tt True} in Python. {\sc PyImcom} automatically updates {\tt OUTMAPS} and {\tt EMPIRNQC} if this mode is enabled in either way.} the time consumption of coadding a block is at the level of $10$ minutes.
 In addition, the empirical kernel only requires one core per thread.
 Therefore, the affordability makes it a competitive ``quick look'' tool like {\sc Drizzle}.

 Fig.~\ref{fig:example_images} compares four layers of a $17.5 \times 17.5 \,{\rm arcsec}^2$ field coadded by the Cholesky, iterative, and empirical kernels.
 The first row presents simulated science images ({\tt \textquotesingle SCI\textquotesingle} layer), which are produced for ``sanity check'' purposes and are not analyzed in this work.
+According to visual inspection, the three versions look quite similar to each other, indicating that all three kernels have successfully produced reasonable coaddition results; however, quantitative analyses should be able to tell the differences.
 Although the background noise level is significantly lower in the empirical kernel results, we will show that this kernel is not suitable for measurements.
 The second row presents injected stars drawn by {\sc GalSim} ({\tt \textquotesingle gsstar14\textquotesingle} layer), which are analyzed in Section~\ref{sec:gsstar14}.
 Images produced by the Cholesky kernel seem clean, yet careful scrutiny would reveal postage stamp boundary effects; the other two kernels have a halo surrounding each star, which is another artifact.
 The upper star will be re-plotted in a different scale in Fig.~\ref{fig:injected_star}.
 The third and fourth rows present simulated white noise frames ({\tt \textquotesingle whitenoise1\textquotesingle}) and $1/f$ noise frames ({\tt \textquotesingle 1fnoise2\textquotesingle}), which are analyzed in the two subsections of Section~\ref{sec:noiseps}, respectively.
 The $1/f$ noise frame produced by the Cholesky kernel manifests a square grid (aligned with the panel) which again corresponds to postage stamp boundaries; otherwise the subtle differences between the first two kernels are hardly noticeable from this figure, while the empirical kernel results are considerably blurry.